 - Azure enables a world of compliance

 - PCI DSS glossary

-- Microsoft Cloud financial services resources
+- Microsoft Cloud for financial services

 - Microsoft Cloud financial services compliance program